alphagov/search-api/doc/learning-to-rank.md

 Set up
 ------

-TensorFlow is wirtten in Python 3, so you will need some libraries installed.
+TensorFlow is written in Python 3, so you will need some libraries installed.
 The simplest way to do this is using `virtualenv`:

 ```sh